 Unfortunately in our industry, anyone without any sort of background or education in accounting can help prepare tax returns and financial statements.
-Many times clients that hire us are surprised to find out that their prior tax professional was not a licensed CPA.
+In many cases, clients that hire us are surprised to find out that their prior tax professional was not a licensed CPA.
 Most automatically assume they hired a CPA to handle their very sensitive tax and financial matters.

 How is a CPA different?

-- A CPA must have a formal education in accounting and have an in-depth understanding of accounting principals.
+- A CPA must have a formal education in accounting and have an in-depth understanding of accounting principles.

 - The CPA will have 150 college credits and typically hold a Master’s degree from an accredited educational institution.